If you’ve been looking for remote work as a freelancer, you’ve probably come across a few postings on Upwork.

-Upwork maintains an A+ rating with the Better Business Bureau (BBB) and a 4.5 out of 5-star rating on Trustpilot.
-Despite having overall positive ratings, the company has definitely prompted its fair share of negative reviews.
+Upwork maintains a 4 out of 5-star rating on Trustpilot.
+However, the company has definitely gotten its fair share of negative reviews.
+In fact, between March 2021 and March 2023, Upwork went from having an A+ rating with the Better Business Bureau (BBB) to a D (with 1.09 out of five stars).
 I spent some time reading through the Upwork reviews on BBB and Trustpilot to find out what the common complaints are.

 Many of the negative reviews are from employers who have issues with specific freelancers they’ve met through Upwork.

 The negative reviews left by freelancers mention poor customer service, being suspended from the platform seemingly without a reason and fake job postings.
-Upwork does have the right to suspend your account if they believe you’ve violated certain terms.
+Upwork does have the right to suspend your account if it believes you’ve violated certain terms.

 And you should keep in mind that, just like any job posting you respond to online, you can help protect yourself by keeping an eye out for fake employers.
 If a job posting doesn’t seem legitimate on Upwork, be sure to click the “Flag as inappropriate” button.”

-Despite these complaints, Upwork does seem to be legit to me.
-The site does take steps to protect your data and information.
-And based on reviews at the BBB and Trustpilot, it’s clear that many people have found success through Upwork.
+Despite these complaints, Upwork does seem to be legitimate to me.
+The site says it takes steps to protect your data and information.
+And based on reviews on Trustpilot (and even at the BBB website), it’s clear that some people have found success through Upwork.